akshayrdeodhar/akshayrdeodhar.github.io/_posts/2019-08-06-khadyayatra3.md

 Without a glance at the wares sold at low-low prices in Tulsi Baug, we went to the Rama temple there.
 Inside, a priest was conducting a *Pravachan*.
 Pravachans are Depth-First-Searches of religious material.
 You start from a main text like *the Mahabharata*.
 Then, when you encounter a keyword, (say *Vyavahar*) you start a pravachan about that.
 This goes on for a while, going deeper if you find another (*Patni*, in this case).
 Finally, when there is a dead end, you return to the previous node.
 At this pace, the Mahabharata, already huge, will take aeons to complete.

 I did poke fun at the pravachan.
 But what the guy said did make sense, and his tone made me feel calm.
 The Mandir's atmosphere was serene, and the temperature cool.
-An island of tranquilty in the chaotic Tulsibaug sea.
+An island of tranquility in the chaotic Tulsibaug sea.

 # Act X: The Hardcore Softy